jaffee/aicli/README.md

 ## Future/TODO

+- Need to use "model" param after startup
 - support other services like Anthropic, Cohere
 - Write conversation, or single response to file
 - automatically save conversations and allow listing/loading of convos